bastillion-io/Bastillion/README.md

 Administrators will be added as they are authenticated and profiles of systems may be assigned by full-privileged users.

-User LDAP roles can be mapped to profiles defined in KeyBox through the use of the org.eclipse.jetty.jaas.spi.LdapLoginModule.
+User LDAP roles can be mapped to profiles defined in Bastillion through the use of the org.eclipse.jetty.jaas.spi.LdapLoginModule.

     ldap-ol-with-roles {
         //openldap auth with roles that can map to profiles